 Maybe you or a member of your family was recently diagnosed with allergies.
 You probably have lots of questions.
 One of which might be, “Did I inherit this allergy?” or “Since I have allergies, will my children have allergies as well?”

-There is a pretty substantial body of evidence that suggests that allergies are genetic and are passed from parent to child.
+There is a pretty substantial body of evidence the tendency to develop allergies is often hereditary, which means it can be passed down through genes from parents to their kids.
 However, the exact allergy is not what is passed on, just the tendency to have allergies.

 The one exception to this broad rule of thumb is penicillin allergy.
 If one or both parents of a child are allergic to penicillin, it is likely that the child will be allergic to penicillin.